THANK YOU FOR YOUR INTEREST IN KAPKA.

-1. TAKE A TOUR.
+2. TAKE A TOUR.
 Tours include an introduction to KapKa, a chance to see teachers and students in the classroom setting and an opportunity to talk with teachers and ask questions of current parents.
 Tours are for adults and space is limited.
-We offer tours from October 2017 until March 2018; tours outside of those months are arranged on an individual basis.

-2. ATTEND OUR OPEN HOUSE.
-Our annual open house will be held on a Saturday (exact date to be determined), from 10 am to noon.
-This is a parent-only event.
-There will not be childcare.
+3. ATTEND OUR OPEN HOUSE.
+Our annual open house will be held on Saturday, December 2nd, from 10 am to noon.
 Our address is 510 N. 49th St. KapKa’s entrance is off of Dayton Ave.
 N., near the corner with N. 49th St. and adjacent to the play structure on our playground.

 Teachers will present information about the school and their academic programs, and parents will have a chance to visit classrooms and speak to teachers directly.
 Current parents will also be available after the presentations to talk about KapKa and how it functions as a cooperative school.

 Unfortunately we cannot offer childcare for this event.
 All applying families are invited to visit the school with their children at our Kids Visit KapKa event in February.